by Lina Duffy

 Unable to practice dentistry in the United States, Peggy worked “survival jobs” for four years.
 Jobs that didn’t utilize her years of knowledge in dentistry.
 Wanting to get back into her profession, Peggy joined the International Professionals Program (IPP) at the Welcoming Center for New Pennsylvanians in early 2019.
 In June 2019, after months of intensive training, she graduated from the program.

-Just a month after graduating from IPP, she is now excited to start a new job as a dental assistant in a week’s time.
+Just a month after graduating from IPP, she is now excited to start a new job as a dental assistant in a week’s time, thanks to the Immigrant Fellowship Program, which helps connect IPP graduates to employers looking for global talent.

 Peggy’s story is not unusual at the Welcoming Center.
 Over 40 percent of people come through our doors with a university degree.
 Every single one of them is either underemployed or unemployed.
 Just imagine the amount of talent that is going untapped!